 Natulei is the youngest of four children.
 Her mother had struggled with drugs and alcohol and left her children in the care of their father.
 She was arrested at one point and taken to jail.
 She has not had contact with Natulei or her other siblings since.
-Shortly after their mother left, Natule’s father also ran away and left her and her brother with their grandmother.
-We recently received news that Natulei’s father passed away, cause unknown.
+Shortly after their mother left, Natule’s father passed away, cause unknown.

-In 2011, Natulei and Lomilo both were rescued and brought to live in a safe home where they were able to attend school and just be children.
-Today, Natule and Lomilo are happy, healthy and studying with Peace for Paul.
+In 2011, Natulei and Lomilo both were rescued and brought to live in a Peace for Paul Foundation family home where they are able to attend school and just be children.
+Today, Natule and Lomilo are happy, healthy and studying hard in school.
 Natulei continues to work hard and is often top of her class.
-She says that even though she is sad that her mother and father left them, she is so happy to have a new family with Peace for Paul.
+She says that even though she is sad that her mother and father left them, she is so happy to have a new family with The Peace for Paul Foundation.

 Date of Birth: May 19, 2007